Early Office Museum

 ~ Nippon ~

-The first typewriter with Chinese characters was produced about
+The first typewriter with Chinese characters was produced around

 1911-14.
 Nippon Typewriter Co. began producing typewriters with Chinese

 and Japanese characters in 1917.
-"The Nippon has a flat bed of 3,000 Japanese
+A typical Japanese typewriter of this type has a flat bed with the most commonly used 2,400 to 3,000 Japanese

-language contains in excess of 30,000 characters."
+characters, well short of the total of around 50,000 that exist.
 (Thomas A. Russo, Office Collectibles: 100 Years of Business

 Remington Rand Kaisha, was producing similar machines in the 1970s.
 To use the typewriter, paper is